 This course introduces students to the major theories, policies and practices of China’s international development cooperation.
 It analyzes relevant historical background, policy framework, functioning dynamics and comprehensive impacts.
 It covers various areas in the international development, including finance, trade, infrastructure, agriculture, industry, economic cooperation zone, etc.

-Based on materials directly collected from field research and extensive second-hand literature, the course explains the cooperation between China and the developing countries from multiple perspectives.
+Based on materials directly collected from field research and extensive second-hand literature, the course explains the cooperation between China and developing countries from multiple perspectives.
 Opportunities and challenges will be identified in the current cooperation of emerging countries.
-Finally, combined with readings on Karl Marx, Adam Smith, David Ricardo, Karl Polanyi and other thinkers, this course also aims to deepen the theoretic understanding of modernization and globalization process.
+Compared with China’s own development experience, the discussion on South-South cooperation can also shed light on how China’s success can be replicated in other developing countries.
+Finally, combined with readings on Karl Marx, Adam Smith, David Ricardo, Karl Polanyi and other thinkers, this course also aims to deepen the theoretical understanding of modernization and the globalization process.

-Faculty: TANG Xiaoyang, Associate Professor in the Department of International Relations and Deputy Director at the Carnegie-Tsinghua Center for Global Policy, Tsinghua University
+Faculty: Tang Xiaoyang, Associate Professor in the Department of International Relations and Deputy Director at the Carnegie-Tsinghua Center for Global Policy, Tsinghua University